 Currently, WEKA is one of the most favorites machine learning tools.
-Without programming skills, you can do serious classification, clustering, and big data analysis.
-For some time I’ve been using its standard GUI features without thinking much about performance bottlenecks.
-But since researches are becoming more complex by using ensemble, voting and other meta-algorithms that generally are based on multiple classifiers running simultaneously, the performance issues start becoming annoying.
+Without programming skills, you can do severe classification, clustering, and extensive data analysis.
+For some time, I’ve been using its standard GUI features without thinking much about performance bottlenecks.
+But since research are becoming more complex by using ensemble, voting, and other meta-algorithms that generally are based on multiple classifiers running simultaneously, the performance issues start becoming annoying.
 You need to wait for hours until the task is completed.
-The problem is that when running classification algorithms from the WEKA GUI, the utilize a single core of your processor.
-Such algorithms as Multi-layer Percepron running 10 fold cross-validation is calculating one cross fold at the time on one core taking a long time to accomplish:
+The problem is that when running classification algorithms from the WEKA GUI, they utilize a single core of your processor.
+Such algorithms as Multi-layer Perceptron running 10-fold cross-validation is calculating one cross-fold at the time on one core, taking a long time to accomplish:

-So I started looking for options to make it use all cores of the processor as separate threads for each fold of operation.
+So I started looking for options to make it use all cores of the processor as separate threads for each operation fold.
 There are a couple of options available to do so.
 One is to use WekaServer package, and another is remote host processing.
 This time we will focus on WekaServer solution.
 The idea is to start a WEKA server as a distributed execution environment.
-When starting the server, you can indicate how many cores you want to use in your tasks.
-Execution tasks you can monitor via a simple web interface.
-WekaServer isn’t a new thing, but it’s development as WEKA branch has been released with WEKA 3.7.5.
+When starting the server, you can indicate how many cores you want to use in your tasks—execution tasks you can monitor via a simple web interface.
+WekaServer isn’t a new thing, but its development as WEKA branch has been released with WEKA 3.7.5.

 The key features of WekaServer:

 - A cluster can be made by having a server register with a master server as a “slave.”

 - a server can be both a master and a slave

 - simple load balancing

 - Tasks are saved to disk pre and post-execution